 My age is

-Occupation >
+Occupation

 Object in studying Art

 I desire to take out a ticket for

-Signature T
+Signature

 Address

-Students will be transferred from the Antique to the Life Class as soon as they have demonstrated, by their work in the Antique, their ability to profit by the Life Class work.
+After three months study (or upon recommendation of the Director of the school) students will be transferred from the Antique to the Life Class, if they have demonstrated, by their work their ability to profit by the Life Class work.

-For such transfer to the Life Class when the Student is a minor, the written permission of parent or guardian must be obtained
+For such transfer to the Life Class when the Student is a minor, the written permission, of parent or guardian must be obtained.